 What you will study

 This module examines transformations across four key areas of concern – work, culture, life, and control.
 It explores a diverse range of sociological theories that have engaged with these themes.
 These include classical social theory, symbolic interactionism, post-structuralist theory, cultural theory, feminist theories, postcolonial theory, science and technology studies, ecological thought, and global social theory.
-The range of specific topics and case studies explored moves from racial capitalism to precarious work, new forms of nationalism to biopolitics, algorithmic power to climate change.

 Block 2: Culture

 The analysis of culture, in all its many forms, has long occupied a distinctive place in social theory.
 Why and how does culture matter?
-This block will theorise culture as a fluid site for meaning making, identity formation, and the reproduction of power and inequalities.
-You'll explore how ideas of nation, class, race and gender get remade and resisted through numerous cultural practices and spaces.
+This block will explore culture as a fluid site for meaning making, identity formation, and the reproduction of power and inequalities.
+You'll explore how ideas of nation, class, race and gender get remade and resisted through ever-changing cultural practices and spaces.
 The topics you'll cover includes culture and nation, class and distinction, city cultures and body cultures.

 Block 3: Life